Since Roneet’s passing, I have embarked upon a few different philanthropic endeavors to honor her memory.

 So why did I want to take on a significant role in this?

 I am a huge fan of Rabbi Shuey Eliezrie and his extraordinary commitment and dedication to Judaism.
 He creates a place of warmth that is welcoming to any and all in the community that wants to worship the important Jewish milestones in their lives.

-With who Roneet was as a person, I thought that it would be symbiotic creating a legacy that she would be proud of.
-Upon completion of The Roneet Carmell Center for Jewish Life, I envision kids running around on the playground while their families attend services.
+With who Roneet was as a person, I thought it would be symbiotic, creating a legacy that she would be proud of.
+Upon completing The Roneet Kimeldorf Carmell Center for Jewish Life, I envision kids running around on the playground while their families attend services.
 I also picture families proudly having Bar and Bat Mitzvahs for their children there.
-What filled Roneet with joy was celebrating with family and friends especially during traditional Jewish events and milestones.
+What filled Roneet with joy was celebrating with family and friends, especially during traditional Jewish events and milestones.

-Roneet not only lived for the moment, but also had incredible ideals and values, and had a very strong moral code which would allow her to keep her eye on the big picture and long-term future goals.
+Roneet not only lived for the moment but also had incredible ideals and values and had a powerful moral code that would allow her to keep her eye on the big picture and long-term future goals.
 She had an uncanny ability to see how decisions made today could have consequences down the line.
-Her heart could forgive and she was so kind and compassionate.
+Her heart could forgive, and she was so kind and compassionate.
 She truly felt the pain of others and gave of herself in every interaction.

 I am honored to play my part to help bring people together in ways that Roneet did so naturally and joyfully while she was alive and will continue long after I join her in eternity.

 I am happy to report that progress has been made on the Roneet Kimeldorf Carmell Center for Jewish Life.
 A beautiful rendering has been completed, and the process has begun seeking approval to build.
 Here is an update from Rabbi Shuey Eliezrie